GivEnergy/giv_tcp/README.md

 <img width="245" alt="image" src="https://user-images.githubusercontent.com/69121158/149670766-0d9a6c92-8ee2-44d6-9045-2d21b6db7ebf.png">

 Control is available using MQTT.
-By publishing data to the smae MQTT broker as above you can trigger the control methods as per the above table.
+By publishing data to the same MQTT broker as above you can trigger the control methods as per the above table.
 Root topic for control is:
 "GivEnergy/<serial_number>/control/"    - Default
 "<MQTT_TOPIC>/<serial_number>/control/" - If MQTT_TOPIC is set

 ### RESTful Service
 GivTCP provides a wrapper function REST.py which uses Flask to expose the read and control functions as RESTful http calls.
-To utilise this service you will need to either use a WSGI serivce such as gunicorn or use the pre-built Docker container.
+To utilise this service you will need to either use a WSGI service such as gunicorn or use the pre-built Docker container.

 If Docker is running in Host mode then the REST service is available on port 6345

-This can be used within a Node-Red flow to integrate into your automation or using Home Assistany REST sensors unsing the Home Assistant yaml package provided.
+This can be used within a Node-Red flow to integrate into your automation or using Home Assistant REST sensors using the Home Assistant yaml package provided.
 NB.This does require the Docker container running on your network.